gbhl/bhl-open-data/README.md

 ## Open Data

 BHL's data is structured in a simple format of three "folders" in a bucket at at Amazon Web Services S3.
-The first folders contains the JPEG 2000 page images of the scanned content at BHL and is organized by an identifying string.
-The second folders is the text content of the page images, sourced either from automated Optical Character Recognition (OCR) software or manual transcription efforts.
-The third folders of content is data contained in one of several data export files (in tab-separated format) that contain the majority of BHL's data.
+The first folder, "/images/", contains the JPEG 2000 page images of the scanned content at BHL and is organized by an identifying string.
+The second folder, "/ocr/" contains the text content of the page images, sourced either from automated Optical Character Recognition (OCR) software or manual transcription efforts.
+The third folder, "/data/", contains the data export files (in tab-separated format) that contain the majority of BHL's data.
 The files, images and OCR are all logically connected through identifiers and ID numbers.

 The files are organized via the following structure: